AK1089/ak1089.github.io/other/design/index.md

 A lot of personal websites place each page at the root directory of the site, often with pithy identifiers.
 Paul Graham's website is a fantastic example of this: the link to almost every essay looks something like [www.paulgraham.com/best.html](https://www.paulgraham.com/best.html).
 While this style works for some, I'm not a huge fan of it myself: I prefer deep nested organisation.
 All the link paths on my website reflect the actual directory structure of [my repository](https://github.com/AK1089/ak1089.github.io), which I keep organised in the way I find most intuitive.

 The folders on the left the only ones with content.
 The other directories in the repository are for development purposes. `assets` holds content which needs to be loaded from all across the site, like fonts and icons. `builder` stores my build scripts, including my custom Markdown extensions.
-Finally, `scripts` and `styles` hold all the basic JavaScript and CSS used hroughout the site.
+Finally, `scripts` and `styles` hold all the basic JavaScript and CSS used throughout the site.

 ![A graphical hierarchical view of the folder structure of this website](folder-viewer.avif)